 - Decreased energy consumption and with it, environmental pollution.

 - Control and management systems to optimize the use of energy.

 - Radiation protection in summer.

 - Use of environmentally friendly materials.

 The flexibility of the bioclimatic architecture must always allow a balance between all the factors.
 Therefore, reach the possible objectives within each level of exigency.
-It will change in relation to the needs, the conditions and the degree of socio- economic.
-The gradual evolution of ecological awareness, in an optimistic assumption, will allow the proposed solutions to be increasingly effective in terms of energy, comfort, environmental quality and, of course, in economic terms.
+It will change in connection with the needs, the conditions and the degree of socio-economic.
+The gradual evolution of ecological awareness, in an optimistic assumption.
+It will allow the proposed solutions to be increasingly effective in terms of energy, comfort, environmental quality and, of course, in economic terms.